Make a DIY Snowman Kit

 Push half of a colored pencil into the foam back of button and secure with a little hot glue.

-Push the pointed end of a pencil into the foam back of the button and add a little hot glue to secure it.
+Push the pointed end of a pencil into the foam backing of the button and add hot glue to secure it in place.

 Snowflake ornament hot glued to the button front.